alifiroozi80/CKA/CKA/README.md

 * Open source container `orchestration tool`
 * Developed by Google
-* Helps manage containerize applications on `different deployment environments`
+* Helps to manage containerize applications on `different deployment environments`

 ## What Problems Kubernetes solves?

 <div id="What-is-Kubernetes-What-Problems-Kubernetes-solves">

-Need for container orchestartion tool
+Need for a container orchestration tool

 * Trend from **Monolith** to **Microservice**
 * Increase usage of containers